In this article, you’ll learn and discover 4 ways caffeine can stop hair loss and promote hair growth with recipes included.

 For this, you need to blend 2 cups of your favorite oil (coconut/olive/almond) with a ¼th cup of roasted whole coffee bean until they are blended.
 This needs to be cooked over low heat for about 6–8 hours, making sure it doesn’t burn.
 After that, strain the oil enough number of times to remove the beans completely.

 Store the mixture in a cool, dark place.
-The oil can be used on the scalp, added to your shampoo or even added to the water of your final rinse.
+The oil can be used on the scalp, added to your shampoo, or even added to the water of your final rinse.

 After shampooing the hair, rinse it completely then gently squeeze excess water from hair.
-Pour brewed cool coffee into hair using a plastic container to catch the drippings.
+Pour brewed cool coffee into the hair using a plastic container to catch the drippings.
 Continue pouring the coffee through the hair until all the drippings cease.

 Allow sitting on hair for five minutes.
 You can then add your desired leave-in conditioner and wrap your hair for half an hour for it to absorb the ingredients.
 Rinse your hair with lukewarm water then cool water as a final rinse.
 Style as you like.